MICDS-Programming-Club/Programming-Club-Guides/introduction/tabs_vs_spaces.md

 ### Why should I use tabs?
 - The tab character was specifically developed for indentation.
 - You are able to configure how many characters a tab takes up, depending on your preference (typically 2 or 4 characters).
-- All the cool kids are doing in.
+- All the cool kids are doing it.

 ### Why should I use spaces?